probmods/probmods2/readings/conditioning.md

 * **Bayesian Inference**.
 For those finding the notion of conditioning confusing, [this video](https://www.youtube.com/watch?v=5NMxiOGL39M) may be helpful.

 * **ProbLang.org: Introduction to WebPPL**.
 For those still struggling with WebPPL, [this overview](http://www.problang.org/chapters/app-06-intro-to-webppl.html) provides a complementary look at the structure of WebPPL programs.
+Chapters 1-3 are probably the most useful.